 The need for erosion and sediment control measures shall be evaluated in the early design stages, prior to the preparation of design plans, so that the identified needed measures can be accounted for later in the ESCP and PLP design phases.
-The ESCPs shall provide preconstruction/during construction drawings that include information identifying the types of erosion and sediment control practices to be used, their locations, and when they shall be installed in relation to the sequence of construction operations that will expose soil.
+The ESCP shall identify the types of erosion and sediment control practices to be used, their locations, and when they shall be installed in relation to the sequence of construction operations that will expose soil.
 In some cases, the Designer may recommend specific sequences of construction in order to address the protection of a sensitive area from erosion and sediment damage.
-Permanent landscape features, such as proposed trees and shrubs, should also be provided on the PLP post construction drawings when included in the scope of work.
+Permanent landscape features, such as proposed trees and shrubs, shall also be provided on the PLP when included in the scope of work.